nepenth/knowledge-base/README.md

 ### Databases <a name="databases"></a>
-The Databases category provides information on managing and optimizing data storage systems, covering topics such as query processing and database management.
-This category includes resources on querying and retrieving data efficiently, with a focus on query processing techniques and best practices.
+The Databases category provides information on managing and optimizing data storage, with topics ranging from query processing to database administration.
+This category currently includes resources on Query Processing, aiming to help users improve their database performance and efficiency.
 *Subcategories: Query Processing*
 *Items: 1*